ac001/FlightGear-AppEngine-Cloud/README.txt

 -----------------------------
 Notes
 -----------------------------
-* The code is by means clean and tidy as yet.
+* The code is not clean, tidy or commented properly as yet.
 * The fg-master is research into using one server for shared logo and stylesheets etc, to check both loading times and the possibility of globally making changes eg a "logo of the day".